 Although the specific issues disputed by DOE were not resolved, the MOA documents suspension of the demolition project (including document reviews), agreement that the C-400 Complex Operable Unit Remedial Investigation/Feasibility Study would proceed, and the delay of physical demolition of the C-400 Building down to slab as an NTCRA until after the C-400 Remedial Investigation Field Start date.
-The removal action field start date for the C-400 Building demolition is included in Appendix 5.
+In FY 2022, during the development of the C-400 Complex Operable Unit Remedial Investigation/Feasibility Study report, it was determined to include the C-400 building demolition with the remedial action.
+A modification documenting milestone resequencing and incorporation of the C-400 building demolition into the C-400 Complex OU remedial action was signed by the FFA parties on September 16, 2022.
+This milestone modification supersedes the previous MOA.

-This annual update of the SMP (FY 2022 SMP) sets forth enforceable milestones for FY 2022, FY 2023, and FY 2024, with near-term emphasis on the C-400 Complex and Southwest Plume SWMU 211-A, consistent with the MOAs signed in August 2017 and August 2019 and the FY 2018/FY 2019 SMP.
+This annual update of the SMP (FY 2023 SMP) sets forth enforceable milestones for FY 2023, FY 2024, and FY 2025, with continued emphasis on the C-400 Complex and Southwest Plume SWMU 211-A, consistent with the MOAs signed in August 2017 and August 2019 and the FY 2018/FY 2019 SMP.
 The scope associated with the overall cleanup strategy for the site includes a series of prioritized response actions, site characterization activities to support future response action decisions, and cleanup and decommissioning of the GDP.
 After completion of these activities, the Comprehensive Site OU (CSOU) evaluation will be conducted, with implementation of additional actions, as needed, to ensure long-term protectiveness of human health and the environment.
 CERCLA Five-Year Review evaluations are and will continue to be conducted to determine if any modifications to actions are required prior to the CSOU evaluation.
 The current time frame for the completion of site cleanup is 2065.